 Deficiencies in rural and urban health and sanitation services exacerbate women's workloads and time constraints, and can limit women's ability to obtain employment and earn income.
 In recent years, substantial progress has been made in creating improved sources of drinking water, and 89 percent of households have better access.
-However, 163 million people in India still do not have access to safe water and few people in rural areas have piped water inside their homes.116
+However, 163 million people in India still do not have access to safe water and few people in rural areas have piped water inside their homes.

 The lack of toilets and open defecation, which is common throughout India, contribute to the risk of water-borne diseases, harm people's health, and affect their dignity.
 Poor sanitation and lack of toilets are especially harmful for poor women and girls because they are compelled to walk long distances to relieve themselves, risking sexual violence or harassment.
 In an urban slum, if a toilet is available, 100 percent of women indicated that they would use it, but only 50 percent of men indicated the same.
-Though women play an important role in starting a dialogue about building an individual toilet, men are critical in its construction because they usually handle the finances, make decisions, and build the toilet.117 governance processes and often gender and social norms are not supportive of women in leadership roles.
+Though women play an important role in starting a dialogue about building an individual toilet, men are critical in its construction because they usually handle the finances, make decisions, and build the toilet.

+Urban local bodies are responsible for delivering WASH services.
+However, despite reservations (quotas) for women in local governance, women's representation at municipal and ward levels is still sparse.
+Even when women are elected, they are reluctant to participate mainly because they are unfamiliar with governance processes and often gender and social norms are not supportive of women in leadership roles.
 The lack of women in decision making at all levels contributes to lower gender sensitivity in planning and managing city WASH services, including community toilets.
 Host community toilets are not gender-friendly in terms of access, privacy and safety.
 There are virtually no public toilets for third-gender people.
 Finally, fecal sludge management is likely to be a large issue in the near future as neither the infrastructure nor organization exists today to deal with the problem.
 He situation worsens in the monsoon season for which it is necessary to apply a disaster lens to this problem.